-Powerful Learning l saw students l appreciate l wonder Collaborative & Connected How does this learning experience foster collaborative problem solving, create opportunities for students to learn from one another, and connect students with other people inside or outside of the school? connected to their communities solving problems together teaching one another sharing artifacts of their learning with an authentic audience Other evidence: How the lesson How students How you What would it look like if?
+Powerful Learning l saw students l appreciate l wonder Connected & Collaborative connected to their communities solving problems together teaching one another sharing artifacts of their learning with an authentic audience Other evidence: How the lesson How students How you What would it look like if?
 How else might you?
 What impact do you think?
 Why did you decide?
-How does this learning experience create opportunities for students to ask questions that will guide their learning of the topic, recall prior learning and make connections to new learning, and reflect on their learning and the learning process both during and after the experience? □ driving the questioning □ recalling, reflecting, and synthesizing □ reflecting on their learning process □ Other evidence: How the lesson How students How you What would it look like if?
+Inquisitive & Reflection driving the questioning recalling, reflecting, and synthesizing reflecting on their learning process Other evidence: How the lesson How students How you What would it look like if?
 How else might you?
 What impact do you think?
 Why did you decide?